Professional Bio

 Dr. Thom Hanford is a senior administrator and student advocate whose career spans over two decades within the State University of New York (SUNY), the nation’s largest comprehensive public university system.
-As Assistant Vice Chancellor for Transfer and Articulation, Dr. Hanford leads SUNY’s strategic efforts to reform and modernize transfer policy, ensuring that students—particularly those from SUNY’s community colleges—can navigate their educational journeys with clarity, equity, and efficiency.
+As Assistant Vice Chancellor for Transfer and Articulation, Dr. Hanford leads SUNY’s strategic efforts to reform and modernize transfer policy, ensuring that students can navigate their educational journeys with clarity, equity, and efficiency.

 A graduate of SUNY institutions at each level, Dr. Hanford earned his doctorate in Sociology.
 His sociological training underpins a career-long commitment to understanding and dismantling structural barriers that impede student success.
 He applies this lens to the complex dynamics of transfer, advocating for reforms that recognize the diverse pathways students take and the systemic challenges they face.